micahco/canvas-effects/README.md

 **seed**

 Changes the amount of random points generated based on the area of the element.
-A smaller number will produce more points, resulting in worse performance.
+A smaller number will produce more points, resulting in lower performance.

-`seed: <int> // Default: 8000`
+`seed: <Number> // Default: 8000`

 **color**

 This will set the base color (r, g, b, a) of the polygons.

-NOTE: It is recommended that you use semi-transparent color values (a < 1);
+It is recommended that you use semi-transparent color values (a < 1);

-`color: <int>[4] // Default: [255, 255, 255, 0.5]`
+`color: <Number>[4] // Default: [255, 255, 255, 0.5]`

 **debug**

 Allows developer to view the height (z value) of each vertex.

-`debug: <boolean> // Default: false`
+`debug: <Boolean> // Default: false`

 **light**